Dark clouds threaten solar makers' future

 Still, the damage to profit margins and stock prices has been severe.

-First Solar, the industry's lowest cost manufacturer, has seen its shares tumble 57 percent so far this year.
+First Solar (FSLR.O), the industry's lowest cost manufacturer, has seen its shares tumble 57 percent so far this year.
 They touched their lowest level in more than four years last week.

-Shares in its U.S. competitor SunPower Corp, in which oil giant Total SA bought a majority stake earlier this year, have fallen more than 30 percent.
+Shares in its U.S. competitor SunPower Corp SPWRA.O, in which oil giant Total SA (TOTF.PA) bought a majority stake earlier this year, have fallen more than 30 percent.

 For the China-based manufacturers, the pain has also been acute.

-Suntech Power Holdings and Trina Solar shares have dropped 70 percent this year, Yingli Green Energy more than 60 percent, and JA Solar Holdings nearly 73 percent.
+Suntech Power Holdings STP.N and Trina Solar (TSL.N) shares have dropped 70 percent this year, Yingli Green Energy (YGE.N) more than 60 percent, and JA Solar Holdings (JASO.O) nearly 73 percent.

 But no country's solar producers have been as hard hit by free-falling prices as Germany's, by far the world's largest consumer of solar power.

-Solon and Conergy have both been forced into restructurings, and last week developer Phoenix Solar issued a profit warning.
+Solon SOOG.DE and Conergy CGYGk.DE have both been forced into restructurings, and last week developer Phoenix Solar (PS4G.DE) issued a profit warning.

 Some critics say the German industry relied on lavish subsidies for too long and were caught by surprise when the German government started to slash supports to force the industry to become more cost efficient.